Programer6/Phoenix3D/Journal/Journal.md

 | 1   | Silicone Leveling Column  | Set of 4, replaces bed springs          |

 ---
+## End Cost Estimate
+Section	Lower Estimate (USD)
+1. Frame & Mechanical	$110
+2. Motion System	$150
+3. Electronics & Wiring	$150
+4. Fasteners & Hardware	$35
+Grand Total Estimate	$445

-## Optional & Recommended Upgrades
+## Optional Upgrades
 These parts are not strictly required for a functional printer but are highly recommended for better quality, reliability, and ease of use.
-I intend to pay for these out of my own pocket.
+I intend to pay for these out of my own pocket in the future.

 | Qty | Item                                        | Notes                                                   |
 |:---:|:--------------------------------------------|:--------------------------------------------------------|